Transforming innovation into profitability

 Networking, bonus content, and more

-• Build your network—See who else is registered, help people find you, exchange contact information digitally, and plan for who you'd like to meet at the event.
-The list updates in real-time once the app goes live.
+• Build your network—Before the conference begins see who is attending, help people find you, exchange contact information digitally, and plan who you'd like to meet onsite.

 • Connect—Use 1:1 messaging to introduce yourself.
 Conversations are saved and searchable for your convenience.